 - 1. Silence should prevail in the hostels from 9.30 p.m. to 6.00 a.m. - 2.
 Use of the common TV & radio, and any musical instruments is not allowed from 9.30 p.m. to 6.00 a.m.

 All students who accept hostel accommodation must follow the instructions given above.
-Wardens and sub-wardens have the authority to punish to students who do not follow these rules and regulations.
+Wardens and sub-wardens have the authority to take disciplinary action against students who do not follow these rules and regulations.

 Canteens & Common rooms